tparsons-godaddy/taco-royale/blog/2025-01-08-develop-success-from-failures.md

 It's that time of the year again - self evaluations.
 This is definitely the worst part, I have no idea how to write about myself, I don't know about you.
 <!-- truncate -->

-Unfortauntely, we have lost a feew of our team members as we move into the new year.
+Unfortunately, we have lost a few of our team members as we move into the new year.
 The other teams have gained some truly amazing people, though, and I look forward to hearing of their successes.

 Starting this week, I am adding a new section with the most interesting engineering blog post I have found.
 There are so many around that get lost in the vast realms of the internet that I will share them and make them easier to find.